csalcedo001/eda_octree/README.md

 #### RGB images

 RGB images are composed of pixels with red, green and blue channels whose values range between 0 and 255.
+In order to build a lightweight octree in this setup, we require a threshold to determine when to divide a quadrant.
+When the difference between the minimum and maximum average channel value is below the threshold, all the pixels of the quadrant are considered of the same color; hence, the quadrant is no further divided.

 ## Tests